 - Be sure to save 2 tablespoons of your homemade yogurt to make your next batch.

 How to Sweeten Homemade Yogurt

-I have found homemade yogurt to be so much smoother and a bit sweeter than store bought yogurt.
-I find homemade yogurt to be perfect topped with fresh berries or homemade granola.
+I have found homemade yogurt to be so much smoother and a bit sweeter than store-bought yogurt and simply enjoy it topped with fresh berries or homemade granola.

 A few tips for making yogurt at home

-- I use 1 tablespoon prepared yogurt for every pint of milk.
-Therefore for 1/2 gallon of milk, I whisk in 2 tablespoons of already prepared yogurt into my milk.
+- I use 1 tablespoon prepared yogurt for every quart of milk.
+Therefore for ½ gallon of milk, I whisk in 2 tablespoons of already prepared yogurt into my milk.

 - If you need more tips on how to use your instant pot or are confused about some of the functions or pieces I mentioned, check out my Instant Pot 101.